Victoria Wyeth to Participate in Celebration of her Grandfather Andrew Wyeth

 FESTIVAL KEY DATES

-- August 15, 4PM – Meet Victoria Browning Wyeth at the Academy Art Museum followed by a Free Preview Screening Event at 6 to 7:30PM WYETH documentary –Academy Art Museum, Easton, MD – reserve your seat at https://academyartmuseum.org/wyeth-a-documentary-film/
+- August 15, 4PM – Meet Victoria Browning Wyeth at the Academy Art Museum followed by a Free Preview Screening Event at 6 to 7:30PM WYETH documentary –Academy Art Museum, Easton, MD – These events are SOLD OUT

 - September 12 –Environmental films from 4 to 6PM & 7 to 9PM at the Garfield Center in Chestertown — Tickets may be purchased at the Garfield Center or online at https://www.garfieldcenter.org/gcaevent/chesapeake-film-festival-presents-fragile-rivers-fertile-lands/

-Note: UPDATED: July 2nd | These events are now SOLD OUT.